-Traditional style shoes must be worn, no trainers or boots.
-Shoes should not have the sole of a pump or trainer.
+Traditional style, smart black shoes must be worn, no trainers or boots.
+Shoes should not have the sole of a pump or trainer, with the maximum heel height of 5cm and a maximum sole thickness of 1.5cm.
+Canvas, suede or trainer shoes e.g. Adidas, Nike, Vans are not permitted as school shoes.